-Benefits Description You After the calendar pay • year deductible Durable medical equipment (DME) (cont.)
-High Option Standard Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
-PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Covered items include: Oxygen Rental of Dialysis equipment Hospital beds Wheelchairs Crutches Walkers Non-PPO: 25% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Note: Call us at 800-821-6136 to obtain a contract provider or PPO provider in your area.
-Your chosen provider should call for preauthorization.
-We may contact you to recommend a provider in your area to decrease your out-of-pocket expense.
-Note: Coverage for specialty equipment such as specialty wheelchairs and beds is limited to the cost of the standard care and is subject to a home evaluation.
-Note: Please see the definition for Medical Necessity, page 121.
-Note: Refer to Section 5(f) for glucose meter and diabetic supplies, page 81.
-Breast pump and supplies: Plan's Contracted DME Plan's Contracted DME • One double channel electric breast pump with double suction capability is purchased for breast-feeding patients with a Provider: Nothing (no deductible) Provider: Nothing (no deductible) physician's prescription every two years.
+Benefits Description You After the calendar pay · year deductible Durable medical equipment (DME) (cont.)
+High Option Standard Option Breast pump and supplies: One double channel electric breast pump with double suction capability is purchased for breast-feeding patients with a physician's prescription every two years.
 A new prescription is required when requesting a new/replacement pump.
 Additional pumps may be obtained at the member's expense.
-Non Contracted DME Provider: All Charges Non Contracted DME Provider: All Charges - There is no cost to the member when the designated pump is obtained through a contracted provider.
-Call 800-821-6136 for a designated contracted provider or visit www.geha.com . - An initial all-inclusive supply kit is provided with a new pump order.
+There is no cost to the member when the designated pump is obtained through a contracted provider.
+Call 800-821-6136 for a designated contracted provider or visit www.geha.com .
+An initial all-inclusive supply kit is provided with a new pump order.
 Two supplemental supply kits are allowed in a 12 month period.
 Supplemental supply kits contain new tubing and canisters.
 All other requested supplies can be obtained from the GEHA contracted provider at the member's expense.
-Speech generating devices (electronic voice output communication aids, which are electronic augmentative and alternative communication systems used to supplement or replace speech or writing for individuals with severe speech impairments) for patients PPO: All charges in excess of \$1,250 per calendar year (no deductible) PPO: All charges in excess of \$1,250 per calendar year (no deductible) suffering from severe expressive speech disorders and have a medical condition that warrants the use of such device.
-Requires a formal speech and language evaluation by licensed speech therapist.
-Must be preauthorized.
-Non-PPO: All charges in excess of \$1,250 per calendar year (no deductible) Non-PPO: All charges in excess of \$1,250 per calendar year (no deductible)
+Plan's Contracted DME Provider: Nothing (no deductible) Non Contracted DME Provider: All Charges Plan's Contracted DME Provider: Nothing (no deductible) Non Contracted DME Provider: All Charges Speech generating devices (electronic voice output communication aids, which are electronic augmentative and alternative communication systems used to supplement or replace speech or writing for individuals with severe speech impairments): • Preauthorization required • Used for patients suffering from severe expressive speech disorders and have a medical condition that warrants the use of such device • Requires a formal speech and language evaluation by licensed speech therapist PPO: All charges in excess of \$1,250 per calendar year (no deductible) Non-PPO: All charges in excess of \$1,250 per calendar year (no deductible) PPO: All charges in excess of \$1,250 per calendar year (no deductible) Non-PPO: All charges in excess of \$1,250 per calendar year (no deductible) Not covered: Computers, tablets, computer programs/games used in association with communication aides, internet or phone services used in conjunction with communication devices Air purifiers, air conditioners, heating pads, cold therapy units, whirlpool bathing equipment, sun and heat lamps, exercise devices (even if ordered by a doctor), and other equipment that does not meet the definition of durable medical equipment (see Section 10) Lifts, such as seat, chair, hoyer, or van lifts Wigs Bone stimulators except for established non-union fractures Devices or programs to eliminate bed wetting If a member is a patient in a facility other than the member's primary residence, or in a distinct part of a facility that provides services such as skilled nursing, rehabilitation services, or provides medical or nursing, DME will not be covered separately for rental or purchase.
+All charges All charges